 2Institut d’Investigació Biomèdica Sant Pau (IIB SANT PAU), Cochrane Iberoamerican Centre, Barcelona, Spain

-Background: Risk of bias (RoB) assessment of randomised clinical trials (RCTs) is a critical step in the conduction of systematic reviews (SRs), since it directly impacts interpretation of findings and certainty of evidence.
+Background: Risk of bias (RoB) assessment of randomised clinical trials (RCTs) is a critical step in the conduction of systematic reviews (SRs) because it directly impacts interpretation of findings and certainty of evidence.
 The Cochrane RoB tool (version 1) has been widely used historically, but some criticism remains in terms of possible disagreements between different assessors.

 Objectives: To describe the agreement of RoB assessment of a set of RCTs made by authors of different SRs using the RoB1 tool.

 Methods: Within an overview of SRs regarding the effects of anticancer drugs versus supportive care for hepatobiliary cancers, we extracted all RoB assessments made by SR authors that used the RoB1.
 We describe the percentage of severe disagreements (simultaneous low and high-risk assessments across different SRs) and non-severe disagreements (simultaneous low-unclear or unclear-high assessments) across all domains.